On this page

 Control of environment

-Any room visited by a patient while they are infectious should be left vacant for at least 2 hours after the patient has left.
+Any room visited by a case while they are infectious should be left vacant for at least 30 minutes after the patient has left.
+The latter period is based on the recognition that normal room ventilation systems ensure that levels of airborne viruses and virus survival diminish rapidly.
 This includes medical consulting rooms.
 Environmental clean-up is not generally recommended, although items contaminated with nasal and throat discharges should be disposed of carefully.

 Outbreak measures for measles